DutchDevelop/BLLEDController/README.md

 ## BL Led Controller

-The BL Led Controller is an ESP8266-based device that connects to your Bambulab X1 or X1C and controls the LED strip based on the state of the printer.
+The BL Led Controller is an ESP8266 / ESP32 based device that connects to your Bambulab X1,X1C,P1P Or P1S and controls the LED strip based on the state of the printer.

 ### Features

-- Connects to Bambulab X1 or X1C
+- Connects to Bambulab X1,X1C,P1P Or P1S
 - Controls LED strip based on printer state

 ### Setup Instructions